NuCivic/react-dash/docs/development/dataHandlers.md

     ]
 ```
 Data for a [Metric Component](../components/Metric) could be represented as `[1234]` where 1234 is the value passed to the mertric.

+Note that in most places we assume that single series and even single scalar values will be represented within an array.

 This is not a hard and fast rule - [components](../components) define their own data formats, but [dataHandlers](#dataHandlers) will make some assumptions about data, so it is good to follow these conventions.